ddev/ddev/docs/content/developers/buildkite-testmachine-setup.md

     * Install with Docker only.
     * Click "Sign in" in the lower left to sign in with OrbStack credentials (normal test runner gmail address; it will receive an email with a login code).
     * Configure it to automatically start and download updates, see ![OrbStack configuration](../images/orbstack_configuration.png).
+18. If Rancher Desktop will be deployed, install it.
+    * Turn off kubernetes.
-18. Run iTerm.
+19. Run iTerm.
 You may need to allow full disk access permissions.
-19. Set up `nfsd` by running [macos_ddev_nfs_setup.sh](https://raw.githubusercontent.com/ddev/ddev/master/scripts/macos_ddev_nfs_setup.sh).
+20. Set up `nfsd` by running [macos_ddev_nfs_setup.sh](https://raw.githubusercontent.com/ddev/ddev/master/scripts/macos_ddev_nfs_setup.sh).
-20. `git config --global --add safe.directory '*'`
+21. `git config --global --add safe.directory '*'`
-21. Edit `/usr/local/etc/buildkite-agent/buildkite-agent.cfg` or `/opt/homebrew/etc/buildkite-agent/buildkite-agent.cfg` to add
+22. Edit `/usr/local/etc/buildkite-agent/buildkite-agent.cfg` or `/opt/homebrew/etc/buildkite-agent/buildkite-agent.cfg` to add
     * the agent token (from [agents tab](https://buildkite.com/organizations/ddev/agents), "Reveal Agent Token").
     * tags, like `"os=macos,architecture=arm64,osvariant=monterrey,dockertype=dockerformac"`
     * `build-path="~/tmp/buildkite-agent/builds"`
-22. The buildkite/hooks/environment file must be created and set executable to contain the Docker pull credentials (found in `druddockerpullaccount` in 1Password):
+23. The buildkite/hooks/environment file must be created and set executable to contain the Docker pull credentials (found in `druddockerpullaccount` in 1Password):

     ```bash
     #!/bin/bash